osqwety/BFB-Bot/README.rst

         ])
         return (response['message']['content'])

-Utilize the response in the bot in the form of a reply or such.
+Utilize the response for whatever.